pghvlaans/sbotools/man/post-release/sbohints.1.md

 **-l\|\--list**

-List the current blacklist and all requests for optional dependencies and automatic reverse dependency rebuilds.
+List all active hints.
 If a blacklisted script has optional dependency requests or is requested as an optional depenedency, the user is notified.
 The **\--list** flag can be used without root privileges.

 **-q\|\--query**

-Return the current blacklist, optional dependency and automatic reverse dependency rebuild status for one or more scripts.
+Return the hint status for one or more scripts.
 There is no output unless the queried script is involved with one or more hints.
 The **\--query** flag can be used without root privileges.

 **\--reset**

-Clear the blacklist and all requests for optional dependencies and automatic reverse dependency rebuilds upon confirmation.
+Clear all hints upon confirmation.

 **-h\|\--help**